Siva-0317/CodeStellar/README.md

 - For large files, use [Git LFS](https://git-lfs.github.com/).
 - Update paths in scripts if your directory structure is different.
 - For OpenRouter, you need an API key.
+- For the chatbot, ensure the Gemma 2B GGUF model is downloaded and the path in `chatbot_response.py` is correct.

 ---